 Today I pondered the basic building blocks of our educational system.
 You know, the three Rs: reading, ’riting and ’rithmetic.
 Judging by my third-grade mentee’s efforts, at least two of those Rs seem in danger of imminent extinction.

 After I picked Ernie up from his classroom, we passed the latest set of homework projects adorning a corridor wall.
 “What was the assignment this time?”
 I inquired.

-Recalling his teacher’s dismissal of his last homework assignment as unsuitable for display, I asked if his current effort had secured a spot on the wall.
-Indeed it had, and Ernie proudly presented it to me.
+Recalling that the teacher had deemed his last homework assignment unsuitable for display, I asked if his current effort had secured a spot on the wall.
+Indeed it had, and Ernie proudly directed me to it.

 The less impressive features of the boy’s poster appeared below its title, commencing with a mutilation of the second of the three Rs.
 Fittingly, the letter R itself held pride of place in the ’riting disaster.
-Here’s Ernie’s list of methods to help our planet:
+Here’s five method’s listed by Ernie to help our planet: